TheOtherGuys-Hakchi-Projects/Hakchi-Retroarch-Neo-1.7.0/mod/readme.md

 # What's new in this release?

--Built with preconfigured network and achievement support.
+* Built with preconfigured network and achievement support.
 (As soon as network connection is available, network and achievements are enabled.)
--New RetroArch binary 1.7.3 (completely overhauled audio mixer) -Few RA bug fixes
+* New RetroArch binary 1.7.3 (completely overhauled audio mixer)
+* Few RA bug fixes
--Default GUI is now changed to XMB with the purpose of using network and achievements.
+* Default GUI is now changed to XMB with the purpose of using network and achievements.
--A few mapping issues Fixed for keyboard to gamepad -Saves mame config properly (dip switches, etc.)
+* A few mapping issues Fixed for keyboard to gamepad
+* Saves mame config properly (dip switches, etc.)
--Optimizations to avoid to many writes on NAND
+* Optimizations to avoid to many writes on NAND
--Boot sequence optimised
+* Boot sequence optimised
--Doom and Quake splash screen bug fixed.
+* Doom and Quake splash screen bug fixed.

 ## Network Support and Retro Achievement support